Digital Logistics Market Size and Share

 • May 2025: Maersk introduced real-time trailer tracking in its Asia-Pacific network.

-• April 2025: IBM completed its migration to SAP S/4HANA, cutting infrastructure costs by 30%.
+• April 2025: IBM completed its migration to SAP S/4HANA, resulting in a 30% reduction in infrastructure costs.

 Table of Contents for Digital Logistics Industry Report